Quuulimited/toastysnap/README.md

 ## Tasks to complete
 1. Fork this repo and ensure it's publically available.
 You'll work on this copy throughout the test
 2. Deploy, and setup the application to your local environment.
 Ensure the site can be accessed locally in PHP 8.2, Install composer packages, setup a database and run migrations, setup an Application key and read the [Cooker documentation](https://github.com/genericmilk/cooker) to get the frontend resources made available.
+(Tip: run php artisan cooker:install to deploy all packages and to build the frontend resources)
 3. Using artisan tinker, create a new user account.
 4. Login to your new user account
 5. Create some new Toast uploads in the `toasts` table.
 These should be a mixture of `public` and `private` toasts as we want to display some content in both the user's account and in the "Gallery".
 There is some high quality toast images in `/public/toast` for you to get started with, Reference these as absolute paths in the database, so that it doesn't matter what domain the site is running from later.